 VCA has opened a new era in the field of transplantation, reconstructive and restorative surgery.
 This Section brings together 10 representatives of major European teams at the forefront in this field.

-This is a two-day, in-person Masterclass that integrates preparatory online activities, structured theoretical teaching, hands-on laboratory training, and mentored group project work.
-Prior to the course, participants take part in an online kick-off session held approximately one month in advance, during which the programme is introduced, group assignments are defined, and expectations for the group project are outlined.
+Prior to the Masterclass, participants take part in an online kick-off session, where the programme is introduced, group assignments are defined, and expectations for the group project are outlined.
 Participants are also provided with curated pre-learning materials to ensure a shared baseline of knowledge and to maximise engagement during the in-person course.

 Transplant professionals of all disciplines, including perfusionists, allied healthcare professionals, coordinators, physicians, and clinicians, who are currently involved or planning to be involved in machine perfusion protocols.